Local Public Health Practice Opportunities

 Q: What sorts of questions are asked in the internship application?

 A: We ask you to tell us a bit about yourself – your skills, previous coursework, why you are interested in the particular internship(s) you selected, and what you would like to learn from the experience.
-We also require you to email us a copy of your up-to-date resume/ CV.
+We also require you to upload a copy of your up-to-date resume/ CV.
 Don’t wait until the last minute – there are a variety of internships to choose from this year!
-To see the list of questions, check out the 2nd page of this document click here.
+To see the list of questions included in the online BCP application, click here.

 Q: What are the internships like?
 Can I work from home?

 A: The internships vary widely.
 Some will have you splitting your time and working on a variety of projects and tasks while others might only have you working on one project.
 All the internships offer a variety of opportunity to develop and/or build on a number of public health competencies that range from communications to evaluation to survey development to outreach (and the list continues).
 You can use the search engine to search by public health practice activity to get a feel for the internships that match your interests.
 Each internship in the database has been thoroughly put together, but there is definitely room for some flexibility once you have been matched with the internship.
 Based on your skills, knowledge, and interests, you can communicate with your preceptor about the specifics of the project and how both parties can maximize the experience.
-The internships require a minimum of 4 hours (or 1 half-day) per week ON-SITE and in the field, and preceptors are required to have work space accommodations for their intern.
+The internships require a minimum of 4 hours (or 1 half-day) per week dedicated to working on the project.
 Some internships will require more hours per week than others, and this can be viewed in the internship search engine as well.
 Do not apply to an internship if you might not be able to juggle the time commitment.
+In 2021-2022, community organizations have requested a range of fully in-person, hybrid (some on-site and some remote), and a limited number of fully remote projects.
+Most projects require students to live in or near Baltimore and all projects require students to be able to work with community organizations during Baltimore business hours.

 Q: Do I have to work during the January Intersession break?